Garmin 920 XT vs. Garmin 910 XT Review

 Since everyone has gotten so much value out of this post, I decided to create an online tutorial to go along with the review.
 I hope this helps you get accustomed to the 920XT.
 Enjoy!

-Until we ride again,
+Until we ride (or run, or swim) again,

 My Final Rating